 Custodial credit risk for investments is the risk that, in the event of failure of the counterparty to a transaction, the Department will not be able to recover the value of investment or collateral securities in the possession of an outside party.
 The Department does not have a formal policy for custodial credit risk of investments held outside of the State Treasury nor is there a policy at the State level.
-The Department's investments are held in U.S. Treasury obligations.
+The total balance of the Department's investments held outside the State Treasury was held by the counterparty, in the Department's name, at June 30, 2021.
+These investments were held in annuities and U.S. Treasury obligations.
 Please see Note 4 for additional information concerning the Department's investments.